luckyshot/snippets/linux-terminal.md

 This document outlines the configuration tweaks needed to go full-terminal on a work laptop/computer.
 To use this, you must be comfortable with using the terminal and know the basic commands.
 There's no need to be a pro at shell scripting or anything like that.
 I've kept plugins and customizations to a minimum so you don't need to learn too many commands/hotkeys.

 _**TO DO:** Migrate to Arch or another minimal distro for better battery life._
+_**TO DO:** Check out https://github.com/fathyb/carbonyl for Chromium running inside your terminal, will consume more battery but work better? useful in some cases_

 ## 🟩 Advantages